-and young people interested in literature and the arts.
+and Southeast Asian collections and resources, he has written bibliographies on Singapore Chinese literature, and articles on library and young people interested in literature and the arts.
 Occasionally, in some of the smaller bookstores, one could even find publications from China that the government had banned from importing.